 Sustainable Development Goals?
-This is how to use them as a communications professional!
+How to use them in communication

 In 2015, 17 sustainable development goals were drawn up by all countries affiliated with the United Nations.
 These Sustainable Development Goals (SDGs) form a global compass for challenges such as poverty, education and the climate crisis.
 As an organisation, how do you create relevance in a world in which you need to meet all the sustainability requirements?
 And what do you, as a communications professional, focus on in your work?
 How do you find the right sustainability topics and issues to communicate on?
 This blog offers a guide for marketing and (corporate) communications professionals who are struggling within this complicated domain.